valermor/pages/README.rst

             assert_that(secure_area_page, is_loaded().with_timeout(PAGE_LOADING_TIMEOUT)
                         .with_polling(POLLING_INTERVAL))

-Notice LoginPage needs only a reference to the driver that we have created in the setUp.
-We know already the API, so we are adding methods call to load() and wait\_until\_loaded().
+Notice how LoginPage needs only a reference to the driver that we have created in the setUp.
+We know the API already, so we are adding method calls to load() and wait\_until\_loaded().
 However, this will be explained in the next steps.

 Third step - loading Login page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Login page will extend Page base class from our framework.
+The Login page will extend the Page base class from our framework.
 One
 requirement is that load(), which is abstract, has to be defined.
 Moreover, since we are chaining other methods, load() has to return an
 instance of the class.